News

 Prayers of Penitence

-We confess to you our lack of care for the world you have given us.
-Lord have mercy.
-Lord have mercy.
+We confess to you our selfishness and lack of love: fill us with your Spirit.
+Lord, have mercy.
+Lord, have mercy.

-We confess to you our selfishness in not sharing the earth’s bounty fairly.
-Christ have mercy.
-Christ have mercy.
+We confess to you our fear and failure in sharing our faith: fill us with your Spirit.
+Christ, have mercy.
+Christ, have mercy.

 The president declares God’s forgiveness.